 The Auditor conducted formal interviews with offenders who identified as gay and/or bisexual.
-Each was asked if he was placed in a dedicated housing unit.
+Each was asked if they were placed in a housing unit designated for only gay, bisexual, transgender or intersex offenders.
 None had been housed as such.
 The Auditor reviewed the classification records of each.
 Facility personnel utilized individual determinations when assigning housing, programming, education and work assignments to each offender.
-Each offender was asked about his own thoughts regarding their safety in the facility.
+Each offender was asked about their own thoughts regarding their safety in the facility.